 Out in the middle of the Qatari desert is a new sculpture created by Richard Serra, called the “East-West/West-East Artwork”.

 Serra always aspired to take the art off the pedestal and into the street, and his latest work achieves that perfectly.

 Isolated in the desert you can gaze at his mesmerising sculptures, the four steel plates that are firmly craned into the dunes.

 This project spans the greatest area of any of Serra’s creations, and it’s a real must to venture out into the desert and experience it firsthand.

 Go Shopping In The Villaggio Mall

 The Villagio Mall clearly stands out as something unique when compared to the other Doha shopping malls, and it is one of the most impressive architectural feats in Qatar with its stunning architecture, luxury brands and an exciting range of shopping, dining as well as entertainment options.

 The mall is spectacularly designed with a creative ambiance that makes you feel as if you’re somewhere in Venice.

-The Villagio Mall is so big that it will take you a full day to explore all of the shops, which range from normal retail to high-end luxury products.
+The Villagio Mall is so big that it will take you a few hours to explore all of the shops, which range from normal retail to high-end luxury products.